Vergil34/ButtonBox/README.md

 I used KMK for everything.
 I was originally planning to do QMK, but I felt like it would take too long to get the custom profile approved (Im doing this way too late)

--OLED screen will display date and time, a small clock wouldn't be a bad addition to my setup -4 Keys that will be bound to a key on my regular keyboard and then be used to turn things like the headlights of a car, or if iwant to turn onthe wipers, etc. Can be very easily changed by programming
+-OLED screen will display date and time, a small clock wouldn't be a bad addition to my setup -4 Keys that will be bound to a key on my regular keyboard and then be used to turn things like the headlights of a car, or if I want to turn onthe wipers, etc in game.
+Can be very easily changed by programming.
+To be finalized when I get the box built.

 ##BOM:
 The parts needed: